shoebabdullah/kraftwerk/README.md

 ## Business Problem

 Organizations generate large volumes of qualitative information through:

-Annual reports
+* Annual reports
-Earnings statements
+* Earnings statements
-Investor presentations
+* Investor presentations
-Corporate disclosures
+* Corporate disclosures
-Strategic planning documents
+* Strategic planning documents

 Manually reviewing these documents is time-consuming and subjective.

 This project demonstrates how machine learning and NLP techniques can automatically:

-Classify positive and negative business statements Detect key themes within text
+* Classify positive and negative business statements
+* Detect key themes within text
-Compare predictive model performance
+* Compare predictive model performance
-Extract strategic opportunities and risks from financial reports
+* Extract strategic opportunities and risks from financial reports

-## Dataset
+## Dataset CapstoneDataSet.csv
 The dataset consists of **3,000 unstructured text snippets** from business documents and reviews, labeled as either Pros (1) or Cons (0).
 * **Cleaned Data:** 2,996 records (4 rows with corrupted/missing labels were removed).
 * **Class Distribution:** The dataset is perfectly balanced with a ~50/50 split between Pros and Cons, mitigating class imbalance bias.